 Basal Joint Surgery

 To effectively treat more extensive cases of basal joint arthritis, arthroscopic surgery is often performed.
 Basal joint surgery is performed on an outpatient basis.
-There are a number of surgical options for basal joint arthritis, and the technique will be determined based on the patient's specific needs.
+There are several surgical options for basal joint arthritis, and the technique will be determined based on the patient's specific needs.
 The procedure may involve repairing the joint structures or debriding damaged tissue.
 In other cases, arthroplasty is performed to fuse, reposition or replace the basal joint.